 Contact Pacific International Bearing to obtain the correct clearance fit when ordering.

-Pacific International Bearing Inc offers the industry’s widest selection of rod end types and sizes.
+Pacific International Bearing Inc offers one of the industry’s most comprehensive selections of rod end types and sizes.
+Their extensive product range includes:

-The ability of rod ends to articulate and accommodate angular misalignment is a key feature, allowing them to compensate for installation errors, structural deflections, and dynamic movements.
-The angle of misalignment can vary depending upon the size and can in some cases be ordered and manufactured to the customer specifications.
+Rod ends are designed to articulate and accommodate angular misalignment, a key feature that allows them to compensate for installation errors, structural deflections, and dynamic movements.
+The misalignment angle can vary depending on the rod end size, with typical ranges from 5° to 20°, and can be custom-manufactured to meet specific customer requirements.
+This adaptability makes rod ends highly versatile, ensuring optimal performance even in challenging mechanical environments.

 Due to the unique construction and functionality of rod ends, engineers can make informed decisions during selection resulting in optimal results.